mitre/sandcat/docs/Sandcat-Details.md

 # Sandcat Plugin Details

-The Sandcat plugin provides CALDERA with its default agent implant, Sandcat.
+The Sandcat plugin provides Caldera with its default agent implant, Sandcat.
 The agent is written in GoLang for cross-platform compatibility and can currently be compiled to run on Windows, Linux, and MacOS targets.

-While the CALDERA C2 server requires GoLang to be installed in order to compile agent binaries, no installation is required on target machines - the agent program will simply run as an executable.
+While the Caldera C2 server requires GoLang to be installed in order to compile agent binaries, no installation is required on target machines - the agent program will simply run as an executable.

 The `sandcat` plugin does come with precompiled binaries, but these only contain the basic